 Absolutely.
 You or others may continue to support your endowment through additional contributions.

 In 2004, the ASU endowment was $250 million.
-As of 2021 it was $1.25 billion.
+As of 2023, it was $1.47B.
 All you need to do to realize the value of every individual gift to the endowment is look at ASU’s astonishing growth and evolution.
 Without endowment gifts, ASU would not be what it is today and that same permanent, sustainable support is what will create the ASU of tomorrow.

 The board of directors empowers an investment committee — board members, along with representatives from the university, the Alumni Association and the financial community — to oversee the endowment.
 The committee works through an outsourced chief investment officer arrangement offered by BlackRock, Inc to manage the investment portfolio.
 The OCIO model is preferred by many institutional investors, offering shorter reaction time to market volatility, and expertise in global and complex markets.
 Endowment gifts such as yours are combined and invested as a single fund, increasing investment opportunities and minimizing market access fees.